WyattAlexander-001/Wyatt_Portfolio/README.md

 ## Improvements

-Would like to understand why Our World in Data is missing data from China, new information results may have alter results.
+Would like to understand why, "Our World in Data," is missing data from China, new information results may have alter results.

 # [Project 2: Description](images/url)